brandodo/capstone-server/README.md

-**\* DISCLAIMER: Heroku app is currently not fully functional and only works on Firefox browsers at this time.
-If you wish the try the live app, please let me know as I will need to add you as a user in order to properly authenticate**
+**_ DISCLAIMER: Heroku app is currently not fully functional and only works on Firefox browsers at this time.
+If you wish the try the live app, please let me know as I will need to add you as a user in order to be able to authenticate successfully.
+Otherwise, please feel free to clone this repo and follow the setup instructions below _**

 # WD Diploma - Capstone Project